Our proposed merger – resident consultation

 Members of our senior leadership were present for the first hour of our online drop-in sessions.
 This gave attendees a chance to give direct feedback.
 We regularly hold Tenant Question Time events to give residents the chance to speak to senior leaders, as well as our Annual General Meeting.

-Is this consultation meaningful, and can it influence the outcome?
+Is this consultation meaningful, and did it influence the outcome?

 Yes, the consultation was designed to gather resident views and feedback to inform decision-making.
-Feedback collected during the consultation period will be reported and considered carefully by the Boards of both organisations as part of the overall decision process.
+Feedback collected during the consultation period was reported and considered carefully by the Boards of both organisations as part of the overall decision process.

 Will residents be able to see the findings from the consultation?